 Here’s a rundown of the market’s best small-cap stocks that have been beaten down to bargain-basement prices they don’t quite deserve.
 While the most torrid of market selloffs still might be able to drag them lower, a modest market malaise may find many of these stocks quietly slipping back into rally mode.

 It’s not easy to explain what Brooks Automation (NASDAQ:BRKS) does.
 It’s easier to list what it sells.
 Among the company’s wares are robotic-like manufacturing equipment, semiconductor handling equipment, cold storage systems and a variety of consumables a life-sciences lab might use.

 Basically, Brooks helps companies in the semiconductor and life-science industries automate repetitive processes.

 Admittedly, it’s as boring as it is unclear to anyone who doesn’t work in either industry.
 In volatile times, though, boring isn’t a bad thing.
 BRKS’ products are generally in demand regardless of the economic environment, and the 35% pullback from August’s high has left shares trading at a trailing P/E of only 20.6.

 By the way, Brooks Automation hasn’t failed to top a quarterly earnings estimate in four years.

 Pitney Bowes (PBI)

 Like most other Chinese technology and consumer stocks, Qudian (NYSE:QD) has been struggling for the past few months and trade war fears and trade war realities have set in.
-Unlike most of its bigger brothers though, QD stock has been working its way higher since early November.
+Unlike most of its bigger brothers though, QD stock has been working its way higher since late last year.